node-schedule/node-schedule/README.md

 ## Contributing

-This module was originally developed by [Matt Patenaude], and is now maintained by [Tejas Manohar] and [other wonderful contributors].
+This module was originally developed by [Matt Patenaude] who eventually passed over maintainer's mantle over to [Tejas Manohar].

+Currently it is being maintained by [Igor Savin] and [our amazing community].

 We'd love to get your contributions.
 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.